brillout/awesome-react-components/README.md

 - [react-simple-timefield](https://github.com/antonfisher/react-simple-timefield) - [demo](https://antonfisher.com/react-simple-timefield/) - Simple time input field.
 - [react-yearly-calendar](https://github.com/BelkaLab/react-yearly-calendar) - React.js Yearly Calendar Component.
 - [r-date-picker](https://github.com/KELEN/r-date-picker) - React.js high customize date picker component, easy style it.
-- [react-numpad](https://github.com/gpietro/react numpad) - A numpad for number, date and time, built with and for React.
-It's written with the extensibility in mind.
-The idea of this project is to cover the majority of input types in a form.

 #### Input Types